Extended suspension periods for pension payments 102-22121442

 It also includes the following payments from the Department of Veterans’ Affairs (DVA):

-Note: if only one member of the couple receives a pension payment, and that member of the couple is not earning any employment income, they are not entitled to the extended suspension.
-Instead, if the non-pension member of the couple’s employment income is high enough to preclude the pension customer from receiving a payment for the entire employment income nil rate period, the pension customer’s payment will cancel for reason 12F or 12P as per existing processes.
+Note: if only one member of the couple receives a pension payment, and that member of the couple is not earning any employment income, they are not entitled to the extended employment suspension period.
+Instead, if the non-pension member of the couple’s employment income is high enough to preclude the pension customer from receiving a payment for the entire employment income nil rate period, the pension customer’s payment will cancel for reason 12P as per existing processes.

 Eligible customers can also request a restoration of their payment at any time within the 2 year period.

-Once the 2 year suspension period ends, the customer (and partner, if applicable) will receive a letter advising them their payment has been cancelled.
+Once the 2 year suspension period ends, the customer (and partner, if applicable) will have their payment cancelled.
+They will be sent a letter advising them their payment has been cancelled.
 The letter will tell them to use the Payment and Service Finder if they need to claim another payment or get more help.

 Intent of the extended suspension period